InquisitiveAS/3DviewerAppAs/README.md

 ## **About**

-A static vanilla JS obj viewer based on rhino3dm.js
+A static vanilla JS obj viewer based on rhino3dm.js and three.js

 rhino3dm.js is a javascript library with an associated rhino3dm.wasm (web assembly) that is OpenNURBS plus additional C++ to javascript bindings compiled to web assembly.
 Web assembly is now an available technology on all major browsers as well as node.js.